Local context: support notes for the Financial Resilience Index

 Social care ratio

-Amount of expenditure on demand-led services – this determines the level of flexibility in the budget
+Amount of expenditure on demand-led adult and children social services – this impacts the level of flexibility in the budget

 More flexibility, less risk

-The higher the ratio, the higher the risk
+The higher the ratio, the lower the flexibility

-• Relevant for those with responsibility for social care, therefore not relevant for districts.
+• Relevant for those with responsibility for social care, therefore not relevant for district councils.

 • There are areas of demand where councils have limited control.
 Demand for social care is increasing.
 Social care is a statutory obligation, therefore it is difficult to reduce this spend.